ballerina-platform/ballerina-dev-website/swan-lake/featured-use-cases/work-with-data-using-queries-in-ballerina.md

 ```

 In this code,
-1. You use `group by` clause to group the input.
+- You use the `group by` clause to group the input.
+After the `group by` you can find the `grouping-key`, in this example `continent` is the `grouping-key`.
+The `grouping-key` is used to group the input and for each group, the `grouping-key` is unique.
-2. Since the `grouping-key` is `continent` the input table is grouped by `continent` in the function `groupDeathsByContinent`.
+- Since the `grouping-key` is `continent`, the input table is grouped by the `continent` in the `groupDeathsByContinent` function.
-3. After creating groups based on `continent`, `deaths` becomes a sequence value for each `continent`.
+- After creating groups based on the `continent`, `deaths` becomes a sequence value for each `continent`.
-4. In order to get the total number of deaths per `continent`, you can call the `sum` function.
+- You can call the `sum` function to get the total number of deaths per `continent`.

 ### Update the main function for grouping

-To call the `groupDeathsByContinent` function within the main function to find the number of total deaths per `continent`, add the code below to the main function of the `main.bal` file.
+To call the `groupDeathsByContinent` function within the main function and find the number of total deaths per `continent`, add the code below to the main function of the `main.bal` file.

 ### The complete code with the grouping function